 Cloudways pricing currently starts at around $10 a month, and then the prices go up depending on the size of the server you require.

 We have an exclusive promo code for Cloudways, which will give you 10% off your hosting for the first three months.
 Just use the code TRAVELCATS when you sign up.

 One thing to be aware of is that Cloudways don’t actually run their own servers.
-They basically provision servers from well known VPS providers, then set them up for optimal WordPress performance.
+They provision servers from well-known VPS providers, then set them up for optimal WordPress performance.
 This includes managing the security updates, and giving you technical support.